-In the rural areas in Uganda, the predominant means of cooking are traditional cook stoves that use charcoal or wood as fuel.
+In the rural areas in Kenya, the predominant means of cooking are traditional cook stoves that use charcoal or wood as fuel.
 The smoke and fumes from these inefficient stoves contribute heavily to indoor air pollution, and affects human health.
-In rural areas of Uganda there is either no grid connection or frequent power outages and low voltage so rural households must use kerosene for indoor lighting, which also contributes to indoor air pollution.
+In rural areas of Kenya there is either no grid connection or frequent power outages and low voltage so rural households must use kerosene for indoor lighting, which also contributes to indoor air pollution.

-The project activity involves marketing, distributing, and financing approximately 650,000 solar lighting systems (SLS), and 75,000 improved cook stoves (ICS), for low-income households, community organisations and small/medium enterprises across Uganda.
+The project activity involves marketing, distributing, and financing approximately 600,000 solar lighting systems (SLS), and 10,000 improved cook stoves (ICS), for low income households, community organisations and small/medium enterprises across Kenya.
 These products provide clean, renewable energy for cooking and lighting.
-Yearly distribution of these products would follow the schedule as per the operation numbers provided in the tables below.

-MicroEnergy Credits Corp works with project partners to develop a successful and diversified clean energy-lending program.
-The project partner involved at the time of completion of this project activity are Solarnow & d.light.
-However, there would be more project partners added during the course of implementation of the activity and the same can be verified during the verification of the activity.
+Under the project activity, MicroEnergy Credits Corporation (MEC) works with project partners to develop a successful and diversified clean energy-lending program.
 The clean energy program addresses typical barriers for low-income clients including education, price, finance, and supply and aftersales service.
 MicroEnergy Credits Corp trains project partners to implement the clean energy lending program, as well as a robust and transparent carbon credit monitoring and tracking system to quantify and record the volume of carbon emission reductions created through the clean energy program.
 The carbon finance is used to expand and sustain the clean energy program through: